 Introduction

 JAK inhibitors are approved for use in Rheumatoid Arthritis (RA).
 Recent registry data and post marketing surveillance have raised concerns about their safety in the real world setting.

 Aims/Background

 We sought to quantify how well phase 3 clinical trials of JAK inhibitors represent a real world RA cohort.

 Method

 We assessed 100 consecutive patients switching or starting a biologic for RA.

 We compared three separate trials of JAK inhibitors in RA -ORAL Step for tofacitinib, RA-Beyond trial for upadacitinib and RA BEAM for baricitinib to identify key inclusion and exclusion criteria.
 Inclusion criteria were active RA, methotrexate use and raised CRP with RA-BEAM and RA Beyond also requiring antibody positivity and/or erosions.
 Exclusion criteria focused on previous biologic use, infection, abnormal blood results and malignancy.
 We then analysed eligibility under current EMA guidelines for JAK therapies.

 Results

 100 patients were recruited.
 Mean patient age was 56yrs with 68% female.
 58 were switching biologic with 42 initiating therapy.
 Greater than 85% of patients were ineligible to participate in any of the JAK clinical trials (Table 1).

 The key reason for failing to meet inclusion criteria was normal CRP (n=43).
 The main reasons for exclusion across the entire cohort (without applying inclusion criteria) were previous biologic use (n= 58), infection (n=17) and malignancy history (n=9).
 Exploratory analysis of JAK inhibitor use in our centre revealed the median number of previous biologics used in JAK starters to be 3.
 Subsequent reanalysis excluding prior biologic use demonstrated a similar low number meeting eligibility in biologic naïve patients across the studies[Tofacitinib=12/42(28%), Baricitinib=6/42(14%), Updacitinib=10/42(24%)].

 Applying current EMA safety guidance for JAK inhibitors revealed 45% of patients to be suitable with age > 65yrs (n=29) and smoking (n=27) being the most prevalent contraindications.
 28 patients had 2 or more contraindications.

 Conclusions

 More than 85% of real world patients would not be eligible for recruitment to key JAK inhibitor clinical trials.
 The majority are not suitable for a JAK inhibitor as per EMA guidance.
 Eligibility criteria may excessively constrain enrolment and thus how we can generalise trial results and identify risks in a real world setting.

 Figure

 Table 1.
 Inclusion and exclusion criteria applied to JAK inhibitor studies.

 N = 100 Tofacitinib Baricitinib Upadacitinib

-No. Meeting Inclusion Criteria 57/100 38/100 51/100
+No. Meeting 57/100 38/100 51/100

+Inclusion Criteria

-No. Meeting Exclusion Criteria 44/57 31/38 40/51
+No. Meeting 44/57 31/38 40/51

+Exclusion Criteria

 Total eligible 13 7 11

 23A141 (ABSTRACT 45)

 REGULAR POSTER 39

 Pre-Biologic Screening in the Department of Rheumatology, St James Hospital, Dublin: Clinical Audit

-Author(s)

-Amor Al-Kadhimi1\, Yasir Alshareefy1\, Saad Khan1\, Jetesh Kumar2, Cillian Hurst2, Gaye Cunnane2, Michelle Doran2, Finbar O'Shea2, Richard Conway2 \Authors contributed equally.

-Department(s)/Institutions

-1School of Medicine, Trinity College Dublin, The University of Dublin 2Department of Rheumatology, St James Hospital, Dublin.

-Introduction

-Pre-biologic screening is an essential set of investigations rheumatologists are required to perform prior to commencing a patient on biological therapies due to the associated immunosuppression which can leave a patient more vulnerable to infections.
-As per NICE guidelines, this set of investigations includes a hepatitis screen, varicella zoster virus screen and a quantiferon (QTF) test to be performed at a maximum of 5 years before the commencement of biologic medications.
-In addition to these 3 investigations, a chest X-Ray (CXR) is also recommended to be performed within 1 year of commencement.
-In our institution there is a double-check process with the adequacy of the pre-biologic screen assessed by the prescribing physician and a clinical nurse specialist.

-Aims/Background

-Our aim is to assess if the Rheumatology Department, St James Hospital, Dublin is in keeping with international guidelines pertaining to pre-biologic screening.

-Method

-The St James Hospital electronic patient records (EPR) were retrospectively investigated to assess if the appropriate pre-biologic screening was performed when commencing a novel biologic medication or switching biologic medication.

-Results

-In total, 953 pre-biologic screens were performed on a total of 478 patients.
-In regards to CXR we found that only 69.8% (665/953) were performed.
-With respect to the QTF test a total of 74.8% (713/953) were performed.
-Hepatitis screen and varicella screens were performed at a rate of 90.2% (860/953) and 86.1% (821/953) respectively.

-Conclusions

-As we can see CXR and QTF investigations are not being performed adequately in accordance to guidelines for pre-biologic screening.
-Hepatitis and varicella screens were performed at a high rate as part of the pre-biologic screening, however, there were also deficiencies here.
-It is clear to see that more work is required to adhere to recommended guidelines.
-Ideally 100% of patients will undergo a full pre-biologic screen in order to reduce the potential risks of commencing patients on biologic therapies.
-Our audit has shown a need for improvement in the department, especially in the case of CXR and QTF.
+This abstract has been recalled by the authors.
+The amended abstract will now appear in the Spring brochure 2024.

 23A144 (ABSTRACT 46)

 REGULAR POSTER 40

 Mini-audit: Assessment of Clinic Triage Systems Prioritising Urgent/Semi-Urgent "Early Arthritis" Rheumatology Appointments in Our Lady's Hospital Navan

 Author(s)

 Sarah Casey1,2, Shawn Chavrimootoo2

 Department(s)/Institutions

 1. School of Medicine, University College Dublin 2.
 Department of Rheumatology, Our Lady's Hospital Navan

 Introduction

 NICE guidelines describe early inflammatory arthritis, new polyarthritis, acute monoarthritis, and suspected polymyalgia among the most concerning rheumatological symptoms/conditions, warranting evaluation within 4 weeks.
 The triage system currently employed at the Rheumatology Department in Our Lady's Hospital Navan (OLHN) aims to scrutinise referral letters for indications of